Skip to main content

 * @returns NCVideoConfigBuilder Used to configure video capture settings such as

-* camera ID, frame rate, and resolution.
-Call build(), then apply the result through setVideoConfig().
+* frame rate, resolution, and bitrate bounds.
+Call `build()`, then apply the result through `setVideoConfig`.

 */